Courses and Seminars

 To register and for further information (in German)… (Electronics Lab Course)

-Advanced Laboratory Course (FP)
+Advanced Laboratory Course (ALC)

 Please also observe the information on the implementation and evaluation of the physical seminars (PS module) in the physics Bachelor program.